-The first friendly will be played against Japan at a time and location (likely Europe) to be determined on Sept.
-23. The second friendly is against Saudi Arabia in Murcia Spain.
+The first friendly will be played against Japan at Düsseldorf Arena in Düsseldorf, Germany, with an 8:25 a.m. kickoff on Sept.
+23. The second friendly is against Saudi Arabia in Murcia, Spain.

 After the September friendlies, that’s it for the full national team before the World Cup kicks off on Nov.
 21. Clubs are required to release players by Nov.
 14 for participation in the World Cup, which runs through Dec.
 18.

-The U.S. plays on opening day of the World Cup against the winner of the UEFA playoff, meaning Berhalter will only have a week with his full squad.
+The U.S. plays on the second day day of the World Cup against Wales, meaning Berhalter will only have a week with his full squad.
 During most World Cup years, national teams are allowed a few weeks to prepare, during which time they play two or three friendlies.
 This time, because of FIFA’s controversial decision to award the tournament to Qatar and then move the tournament to November-December, teams will have very little time to get ready for the World Cup and no time for exhibition games.

 There could be an American workaround.
 The MLS season ends on Nov.
 5, meaning all MLS players will be available a little earlier than those based abroad.
 Any MLS players on the USMNT roster will likely join up with Berhalter as soon as their team is eliminated from the playoffs.
 For once, it could be an advantage to have more MLS players on the roster.